gyarfasB/german-language-learning/README.md

 # German language learning game
-## written in python by me and openAI
+## written in python

-The program includes 3 small games:
+### The program includes 3 small games:

 1. Word Quiz
 2. Question Maker Game
 3. Question words practicing

-You can choose the number of test items (10,25,50 or 100).
+### You can choose the number of test items (10,25,50 or 100).
 I filter the user input, so you can only enter valid numbers.
 Like this:

 `def get_num_questions():